CalinaWinfield/nba-stats-db/README.md

-# 🏀 NBA Stats & Games MongoDB Demo
+# 🏀 'Advanced' NBA Stats & Games MongoDB Demo

 A full-stack demonstration application showing how to store, query, and visualize **NBA Games, Matchup Scoreboards, and Player Box Scores** using **Express**, **MongoDB** (with automatic in-memory demo fallback), and **React**.